Skip to main content

 • All Semgrep Secrets customers can enable this feature.

-• Please leave feedback by either reaching out to your technical account manager (TAM) or through the Feedback form in Semgrep AppSec Platform's navigation bar.
+• Please leave feedback either by reaching out to your technical account manager (TAM) or through the Feedback form in Semgrep AppSec Platform's navigation bar.

 Run historical scans